podo-gec/fungani/README.md

 2. Download and install [Blast+ 2.16].
 Binaries should be added automatically to the PATH.
 3. Download and install [R 4.4.1].
 You will need to add the binary to the PATH yourself.
-Open your file explorer, right click on the "C:\" folder and select "Properties".
-Look for environment variables.
+To configure your environment variables, click the Start button, then type "environment properties" into the search bar and hit Enter.
+In the System Properties window, click "Environment Variables."
 Update the "Path" variable and click "Modify".
 Add the path to R binaries (e.g., "C:\Program Files\R\R-4.4.1\bin"), and click OK.

 ![path](https://github.com/podo-gec/fungani/blob/master/assets/img-path.jpg)